The Legality of an Online Marriage

 What Do You Do If You Are Outside The United States?

-If, for any reason, you have to do this from outside the US, you might need an Apostille in order to get registered as married in the country you live in.
+If, for any reason, you have to do this from outside the US, you might need an Apostille in order to get a recognition as married in the country you live in.
 An Apostille is a special certificate, issued by the Secretary of State or the Office of the Lieutenant Governor, to attach to your marriage license so that it is considered legal, verifiably authentic, and acceptable in any of the countries that agreed to be part of The Hague Apostille Convention of 1961.

 If you have any questions about this service’s legal requirements or legality, feel free to talk to us.